logo for pictures-of-cats.org

 In fact it is midway between the small cats such as the Kodkod and Asian Golden Cat, for instance, and the big cats such as the tiger.

-Although relatively small, the Clouded Leopard is decidedly more muscular than the domestic Savannah, which is the classic difference between domestic and wild cats.
-The Scottish Wildcat is about the same size as an average domestic cat but once again stronger.
+Although relatively small, the Clouded leopard is decidedly more muscular than the domestic Savannah, which is the classic difference between domestic and wild cats.

 clouded leopard

-Two particular characteristics of this leopard stand out for me, her very long tail and long canine teeth (at 2" the longest apparently of all cats - the extinct Saber Tooth tiger had 7" canine teeth).
-The Clouded Leopard tail is long for a reason; to provide balance whilst climbing trees to hunt prey, which are themselves fantastic climbers such as Gibbons and Macaques.
+Two particular characteristics of this leopard stand out for me, the very long tail and long canine teeth (at 2″ the longest apparently of all cats – the extinct Saber Tooth tiger had 7″ canine teeth).
+The Clouded leopard tail is long for a reason; to provide balance whilst climbing trees to hunt prey, which are themselves fantastic climbers such as Gibbons and Macaques.
 Other prey are a wide range of animals including, small deer, cattle, birds, fish, chicken and squirrels.
 The tail (as the picture to the right shows) is about the same length as the body.
 The large paws (see large picture) also help with climbing.
 It seems that this cat spends a lot of time living in trees and is one of the best climbers amongst cats.
 It would also seem that a lot of what we know about this cat comes from observation of captive cats.
-A domestic cat that runs down trees head first (as does this leopard) and is also a great climber is the Norwegian Forest cat.
-I lived with one and she'd run down the tree trunk head first, vertically, from 30 feet up.

 IUCN Red List of Threatened Species™ (Red List) Assessment